 Sure, a trash can isn't going to end up smelling like roses, but is it too much to ask that it not smell up our entire house?
 Trash can odors have a way of drifting from room to room.
 You may have to follow the smell for a while to locate the source, but usually, it's the trash that is making the entire house smell pungent.
-Bad smelling garbage isn't just an annoyance -- it can also attract bugs, flies, mice, rats and raccoons.
-So how can you maintain a convenient place to throw out... garbage and still keep trash can odors at bay?
+Bad smelling garbage isn't just an annoyance—it can also attract bugs, flies, mice, rats, and raccoons.
+So how can you maintain a convenient place to throw out... the garbage and still keep trash can odors at bay?
 Here are some ways.

 01 of 04

 Baking soda can work wonders at preventing odors in your trash cans.
 Sprinkle it in the bottom of a trash can or directly into the trash to help absorb stinky odors.
 As an added bonus, baking soda is great for scrubbing out your trash can to remove odors that may have seeped into it.
 This is often a number one product to keep my trash cans less stinky.
 It's simple: Just add 1/4 cup of baking soda to the can in the morning.
 By the evening when the trash is ready to be taken outside, no... odors will be evident.
 When it's time to clean out the trash cans themselves, leave 1 cup of baking soda in the bottom of the can after they have been washed and dried.
 This can help absorb moisture and odor until next week when you clean the cans out again.